hackforla/HomeUniteUs/.github/ISSUE_TEMPLATE/emergent-request.md

 ---
 name: Emergent Request
 about: When you discover something in your issue that is out of scope and it needs a new issue or discussion
 title: 'ER: [replace with info ] '
-labels: 'milestone: missing, points: 0.25, Role: missing, Complexity: Missing, Feature: Missing, Emergent Request'
+labels: 'Complexity: Missing, Emergent Request, Feature: Missing, milestone: missing,
+  Role: missing'
 assignees: ''

 ---